 How Heavy Are Atmospheric Water Generators?

-The smaller models can cost in the hundreds of dollars, whilst the largest AWGs can cost in the tens and hundreds of thousands of dollars (or more, depending on the size and capabilities of the machine/device).
+Smaller models can cost in the hundreds of dollars, whilst the largest AWGs can cost in the tens and hundreds of thousands of dollars (or more, depending on the size and capabilities of the machine/device).

 This is just the purchase price though.